alan-turing-institute/scivision/docs/contributing.md

 .. _contributing-a-datasource:

-### Contributing a datasource
+## Contributing a datasource

 #### Preparing a dataset for inclusion in the catalog

 In order to submit a dataset to the Scivision catalog, your data must be in a publicly accessible location (for example, on [Zenodo](https://zenodo.org/)).
+More details can be found in the :ref:`data-repo-template`.

-Additionally if you would like to be able to load your dataset via the Scivision API and run matching models from catalog on it, you must first set up a GitHub repository containing important metadata as per the :ref:`data-repo-template`.
+Additionally if you would like to be able to load your dataset via the Scivision API and run matching models from catalog on it, you must first set up a GitHub repository containing important metadata as as explained [here](https://scivision.readthedocs.io/en/latest/data_repository_template.html#requirements-for-the-scivision-api).

 #### Adding a new dataset to the catalog